Gry1995/Iot-Project/Smart home automation/README.md

     7. Delete the event on calendar and fresh the HASS.io system.
     8. Next time when the calendar sensor read the `kitchen light on` message again, the automation will excute.

-## 4. Voice message reminder automation
+## 4. Voice message reminder automation:
   Voice reminder is a very useful and convenient part of smart home automation.
 At previous project, we have already added [TTS(Text-to-Speech)](https://github.com/Gry1995/Iot-Project/tree/master/TTS%20on%20Homeassistant.io) function to HASS.io, I can use this feature to improve my Smart Home Automation.